-The Karathanasis Laboratory for Nanomedical Engineering (nME lab) focuses on translational cancer nanomedicine.
+The Karathanasis Laboratory for Cancer Nanotechnology focuses on cancer nanomedicine and its translational application on imaging and therapy.
 Our research program exploits the engineerable nature of nanoparticle technology to develop clinically relevant therapeutic and imaging agents for hard-to-treat cancers based on the integration of nanotechnology, oncology, imaging science and cancer biology.
-Specifically, we study the relation between the structure of nanoparticles (e.g., size, shape) and their navigation through different biological processes to extract design parameters that improve the overall in vivo performance of nanomedicines.
+Specifically, we study the relation between the design of nanoparticles (e.g., structure, size, shape) and their navigation through different biological processes to extract design parameters that improve the overall in vivo performance of nanomedicines.

-Our lab is located at University Hospitals Case Medical Center and is part of the Case Center for Imaging Research and the Case Comprehensive Cancer Center.
+Our lab is located at University Hospitals Case Medical Center and is part of the Case Comprehensive Cancer Center and the Case Center for Imaging Research.
 To learn more about cancer and imaging research at Case, we encourage you to further explore the websites of our lab and its affiliiated centers.

 |August 2014 - Elizabeth Doolittle receives NIH fellowship from the Interdisciplinary Biomedical Imaging Training Program (T32EB007509)|